ethereum/portal-network-specs/witness.md

 **Upgradeable.** It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
 Old versions of clients should be able to discard unsupported versions of witness.

-**Compact.** Witness should have a binary format that is compact to save bandwith when propagating in network.
+**Compact.** Witness should have a binary format that is compact to save bandwidth when propagating in network.

 ## 1.2.
 Scope

-Witnesses is a way to efficiently store, transmit and recover Merkle Patricia multiproofs.
-That makes them flexible and they can be used in different enviroments for different purposes.
+Witnesses are a way to efficiently store, transmit and recover Merkle Patricia multiproofs.
+That makes them flexible and they can be used in different environments for different purposes.

 This document is only concerned with witness abstract syntax, semantics, binary encoding, validation & execution semantics.

 It does not:
-- define how the witnesses are being propagated via network.
+- define how the witnesses are being propagated across the network.
 - provide specific implementation algorithms, and way to optimize it.
 - provide suggestions on specific use cases of witnesses in sync, hash checks and state storage.
 - provide explanations on how stateless ethereum works in general.